Love in the Afternoon (1957 film): Plot

 A year later, Flannagan returns to Paris and the Ritz.
-Ariane, who has kept track of Flannagan's womanizing exploits through the news media, meets him again when she sees him at an opera while surveying the crowd from a balcony.
-She puts herself in his path in the lobby, and they start seeing each other again.
-This time, when he persists in his questioning, she makes up a long list of prior imaginary lovers based on her father's files, later telling Flannagan that he is her 20th.
-Flannagan gradually goes from being amused to being jealously tormented by the possible comparisons, but is unsure whether they are real.
-When he encounters a still-apologetic Monsieur X, the latter recommends Claude to him, and thus Flannagan hires Ariane's own father to investigate.
+Ariane, who has kept track of Flannagan's womanizing exploits through the news media, sees him at an opera while surveying the crowd from a balcony.
+She makes sure to cross his path in the lobby, and they start seeing each other again.
+When he asks questions about her past, she invents a list of imaginary past lovers based on her father's files, claiming Flannagan is her 20th.
+Flannagan gradually moves from amusement to jealousy at the prospect of comparisons, but remains unsure whether her stories are true.
+He later encounters a still-apologetic Monsieur X, who recommends Claude to him, and Flannagan hires Ariane's own father to investigate.

-It does not take Claude long to realize that the mystery woman is Ariane.
-He goes to the Ritz, tells Flannagan her first name, informs his client that the girl fabricated her love life, and eventually tells him that Ariane is his daughter.
-He tells Flannagan that she is a "little fish" that he should throw back, since she is serious and he wants to avoid serious relationships.
+Claude quickly realizes that the mystery woman is Ariane.
+He visits Flannagan at the Ritz, reveals her name, and explains she fabricated her romantic history.
+Claude tells Flannagan that Ariane is his daughter and urges him to let her go, since she is serious and he is not seeking a serious relationship.

-When Ariane comes to his hotel suite that afternoon, Flannagan is hurriedly packing to leave Paris, pretending to be on his way to meet "two crazy Swedish twins" in Cannes.
-At the train station, they both keep up their act of not caring deeply for each other, although Ariane sheds a few tears that she blames on the soot.
-As the train departs, Ariane runs along the platform and tells Flannagan, who stands in the coach's door, that she will soon travel with her many lovers.
-Running faster and faster as the train speeds up, her femme-fatale facade cracks, she frantically repeats "I'll be all right, I'll be all right", and her love shows through.
-Flannagan changes his mind, sweeps her up in his arms onto the coach, and before kissing her, calls her by her name, Ariane.
+That afternoon, Ariane visits Flannagan, who is hastily packing, pretending to be leaving Paris for "two crazy Swedish twins" in Cannes.
+At the train station, both pretend not to care for each other, though Ariane quietly cries, blaming soot.
+As the train departs, she runs beside it, telling Flannagan she will soon travel with her many lovers.
+Her femme-fatale facade cracks, and she insists, "I'll be all right, I'll be all right."
+Flannagan changes his mind, sweeps her up in his arms onto the train before kissing her and calling her by her real name.

-In a voice-over, Claude reveals that the case came before a judge in Cannes on August 24, and they are now serving a life sentence in New York City.
+In a voice-over, Claude reveals that their "case" came before a judge in Cannes on August 24, and they are now serving a "life sentence" in New York City.